-- Implicit variables are given a derivation depth of -1; they are always safe to communicate and are the first to be communicated. - Derived variables that only require implicit variables (or don't have any required variables) are given a depth of 0; they can be calculated once implicit variables have been communicated. - All other derived variables are given depth equal to d + 1, where d is the highest depth among variables required by the derivation rule of the derived variable in question.
-Thus, variables of depth d are calculated only after variables of depth d 1 have been communicated.
+- Implicit variables are given a derivation depth of -1; they are always safe to communicate and are the first to be communicated. - Derived variables that only require implicit variables (or don't have any required variables) are given a depth of 0; they can be calculated once implicit variables have been communicated. - All other derived variables are given depth equal to d + 1, where d is the highest depth of all variables required by a given derived variable.

+Thus, variables of depth d are calculated only after variables of depth d-1 have been communicated.

 The above algorithm ensures safe calls to all Derivation routines, under the condition that there are no cyclical dependencies.
-This can be represented by a directed acyclic graph, as shown in Fig. 9.
-It is the responsibility of the Modeller to centralize both the communication and derivation calls through the application of this algorithm.
+This can be represented by a directed acyclic graph, as shown in Figure 2.

 Finally, it is worth noting that a variable-like ModelboundData object is available, which stores derived variables only.
-Those variables, unlike in the VariableContainer can also represent single harmonics (variables depending only on the x and v coordinates), making them useful for some kinetic algorithms (see Appendix A).
+Those variables, unlike in the VariableContainer can also represent single harmonics, making them useful for some kinetic algorithms (see Appendix A).
 However, the above communication-safe derivation call is not available, so care should be taken that any derived variables in such a ModelboundData object are added in the correct order.
 In practice this is rarely an issue, since most derived variables in ModelboundData tend to be calculated using variables in the VariableContainer, while only a minority require variables that only live in the ModelboundData.

-4.2.2.
-Tree-based calculation derivations
+3.2.1.
+Tree-based calculation Derivations

-As was presented in the example workflow in the previous section, ReMKiT1D allows for the translation of some Python expressions into Derivation objects directly.
-This is done by leveraging a tree representation of the Python expression.
-The expression tree is composed of nodes, where each node (represented in the Fortran code by the CalculationNode class) can have a particular set of properties:
+A particularly flexible type of Derivation is worth covering in slightly more detail at this point.
+This is based on an expression tree calculation, where each node (represented in the Fortran code by the CalculationNode class) can have a particular set of properties: